MitchellMarinoDev/leptos_form_tool/getting_started.md

 Validation functions can be defined on a field to add some extra criteria for what counts as a valid entry.
-The validation function takes the entire forms data.
+The validation function takes the entire form's data.
 This allows you to use the entire state of the form to decide if this field is valid or not.
-If any validation function fails, the form will not be allowed to submit.
+If any validation function fails, the form will not be allowed to be submitted.
 In addition, when you build a validator, it will collect all of the validation functions that you define on these fields.

 leptos_form_tool provides a `ValidationBuilder` to help you build validation